309: The Amazing Colossal Man

 Message for you, sir.

 A line from the 1975 film Monty Python and the Holy Grail.
-An arrow flies into the chest of Sir Lancelot’s servant, who politely says, “Message for you, sir!” and crumples to the ground.
+An arrow with a note attached flies into the chest of Sir Lancelot’s servant, who politely says, “Message for you, sir!” and crumples to the ground.

 Hurts, don’t it?
 Tell your friends.